ufo-kit/concert/docs/user/topics/shell.rst

         edit      Edit a session
         rm        Remove one or more sessions
         import    Import an existing *session*
+        export    Export all sessions as a Zip archive

 The tool is command-driven, that means you call it with a command as its first argument.
 To read command-specific help, use::